fangyuan-ksgk/Tiny-GRPO/README.md

 </div>

 Minimal implementation of GRPO (https://arxiv.org/abs/2402.03300) from scratch.
-Inspired by implementation by @aburkov (https://github.com/aburkov/theLMbook).
+Inspired by implementation by @aburkov.
 I optimize the memory usage in the training process, specifically the softmax operation into chunk-wise operations and uses mixed precision training, together they reduces memory usage by 50% and one could run GRPO with ~20GB GPU memory and obtain nice results on math datasets.
 No complicated file structure, just a simple implementation that's easy to hack to your need and further understanding of the algorithm.

+🔥 Features
+✅ Lightweight & Easy to Understand – Simple structure, no complex file organization.
+✅ Memory Optimized – Chunk-wise softmax operations & mixed precision training reduce memory usage by 50%.
+✅ Efficient Training – Run GRPO with ~20GB GPU memory and achieve strong results on math datasets.
+✅ Hackable – Easily modify and experiment with the core algorithm.

 set up environment
 ```bash